angerber/docs-1/_articles/install-pop.md

 ![Language](/images/install-pop/1_language.png)

-Next we will select the keyboard layout for our setup and region:
+Next, select your keyboard layout and region:

 ![Keyboard](/images/install-pop/2_keyboard.png)

-Now we can choose to install Pop!\_OS or to try Demo Mode to learn your new desktop before installing:
+Now, you can choose to either install Pop!\_OS, or try Demo Mode to test out the OS before installing:

 ![Try or Install](/images/install-pop/3_try_or_install.png)

-We can select to erase the currently installed operating system and install Pop!\_OS on the selected drive.
-To the left we can choose Custom Partitioning if you need to Dual Boot or want to have a separate Home partition or place the /tmp partition on a different drive:
+Here, you can opt to erase the currently-installed operating system and install Pop!\_OS on the selected drive.
+If you need to Dual Boot or want to have a separate Home partition or place the /tmp partition on a different drive, select Custom Partitioning on the left:

 ![Disk setup](/images/install-pop/4_disk.png)

 ### Full Disk Encryption

-You can choose to encrypt your drive or to not encrypt your drive.
-If you would like to encrypt the drive then push the **Choose Password** button, if you don't want to encrypt click the **Don't Encrypt** button:
+Encrypting your drive adds an extra layer of security to your machine.
+However, if your encryption password is lost or forgotten, you will lose all access the contents of the drive.
+If you would like to encrypt the drive, select **Choose Password**.
+If not, then select **Don't Encrypt**.

 ![Encrypt option](/images/install-pop/5_encrypt_notice.png)

-At this step you choose the password that will be used to encrypt your drive and it will be requested every time the system boots:
+If you chose to encrypt your drive, you will be brought to this screen.
+Here, you will choose your encryption password.
+This password will be requested every time the system boots:

 ![Encrypt password](/images/install-pop/6_encrypt_password.png)

-Now Pop!\_OS will begin installing!
+Let the Pop!\_OS install commence!

 ![Progress](/images/install-pop/7_progress.png)

-Pop!\_OS has been successfully installed on your computer!
+Pop!\_OS has been successfully installed on your computer.
 Awesome work!
-You can choose to reboot your computer to create your new user for the OS or you can shut down and setup the new user later:
+You can choose to reboot your computer to create your new user account for the OS, or you can shut down and set it up later:

 ![Success](/images/install-pop/8_success.png)

 #### NVIDIA Graphics

-If you installed from the Intel/AMD ISO and your system has discrete NVIDIA graphics card or if you added one later on, you will need to manually install the drivers for your card to get the optimum performance.
+The Pop!\_OS NVIDIA ISO includes the drivers for NVIDIA graphics cards.
+However, if you installed from the Intel/AMD ISO and your system has a discrete NVIDIA graphics card, or if you added one later, you will need to manually install the drivers for your card to get the optimum performance.
 Please run the following command in a command terminal to install the driver:

 ```
 sudo apt install system76-driver-nvidia